-The site also benefits from a combined drainage system (surface and foul water) see plan for location of on-site drains, it is intended that the foul and surface water would be laid around the property to facilitate or proposal.
+The site also benefits from a separate drainage system (surface and foul water) see plan for location of on-site drains, it is intended that the foul and surface water would be laid around the property to facilitate or proposal.

-The surface water will continue to discharge to the combined sewer as there is no water course, field drain and the ground is heavy clay and won't accept a soakaway, the foul and surface water layout will be as drainage plan, the drains will/do consist of the following,
+The foul and surface water layout will be as drainage plan, the drains will/do consist of the following.